coren-frankel/coren-frankel/README.md

   I am a Full Stack Developer passionate about open-source technology, freedom of information, privacy, and embodying humanistic principles in my work.
 </h5>
 <h6 align=end>
-  I am meticulous, persistent, and creative in my efforts to deliver results.
+  I am meticulous, persistent, and creative in my efforts to deliver solutions.
   An aspiring polyglot, I am regularly seeking ways to level up and evolve with emerging tech.
 </h6>
 <div align="center">